stevoPeric/Pubcrawl/README.md

 ## Footer
-The footer section provides additional information:
+The footer section provides additional information and all you need:

 - Contact Information: Find our pubcrawl's address, phone number, and email address.
 - Follow Us: Stay updated by following us on social media platforms.